mehran-rezaei/redux-shopping-cart/README.md

 # redux-shopping-cart
-Redux Shopping Cart ( use redux and tailwind )
+Redux Shopping Cart ( use Redux and tailwind )

 # Screenshots